derrickliu8/Biostats-750-Final-Project/README.md

 # Biostats-750-Final-Project

+STUDY OBJECTIVE: to find which predictor variables should be included in the model to predict whether a person will have a heart attack or not

 Data visualization --> do this first before diving into performing all methods before!

 Useful definitions to know for the data set we're using: